 Rachel Kaiser, MD, MPH, FACP, FACR

-Dr. Kaiser earned a B.A. in English Language and Literature from the University of Chicago, Chicago, IL in 1997 with general honors.
-While there, she served as a Student Marshal, the highest undergraduate honor bestowed by the university.
-In 2001, she received her M.D. with an Area of Concentration in Medical Humanities from the University of Pittsburgh School of Medicine, Pittsburgh, PA.
-Dr. Kaiser completed her Internship and Residency in Internal Medicine from 2001-2004 and served as Chief Resident from 2004-2005 at St. Luke’s-Roosevelt Hospital Center, Columbia University College of Physicians and Surgeons, New York, NY.
-In 2007, she received a Master of Public Health degree in epidemiology from the University of California, Berkeley and in 2008 she completed her Rheumatology Fellowship at the University of California, San Francisco (UCSF), CA.
+Dr. Kaiser earned a BA in English language and literature with general honors from the University of Chicago in 1997.
+While there, she served as a student marshal, the highest undergraduate honor bestowed by the university.
+In 2001, she received her MD with an area of concentration in medical humanities from the University of Pittsburgh School of Medicine.
+Dr. Kaiser completed her internship and residency in internal medicine from 2001 to 2004 and served as chief resident from 2004 to 2005 at St. Luke’s-Roosevelt Hospital Center, Columbia University College of Physicians and Surgeons, New York, N.Y.
+In 2007, she received a master of public health degree in epidemiology from the University of California, Berkeley, and in 2008 she completed her rheumatology fellowship at the University of California, San Francisco (UCSF).

-Prior to joining Arthritis and Rheumatism Associates, P.C., Dr. Kaiser was on the faculty for several years as an Assistant Professor in the Division of Rheumatology at UCSF.
-In that position, she taught and mentored medical students, residents, and Rheumatology fellows in the classroom, on the inpatient Rheumatology consult service, and in the Lupus clinic.
+Prior to joining Arthritis and Rheumatism Associates, Dr. Kaiser was on the faculty for several years as an assistant professor in the Division of Rheumatology at UCSF.
+In that position, she taught and mentored medical students, residents, and rheumatology fellows in the classroom, in the inpatient rheumatology consult service and in the lupus clinic.
 She was also a member of the UCSF medical school admissions committee.

-Dr. Kaiser has received numerous honors and awards including the American College of Rheumatology (ACR) Distinguished Fellow Award.
-She has been awarded grants from the Arthritis Foundation, ACR, and UCSF in support of her research examining genetic risk factors for thrombosis - or blood clots - in patients with lupus and has presented her work at international meetings as well as authored many publications.
+Dr. Kaiser has received numerous honors and awards including the American College of Rheumatology (ACR) Distinguished Fellow award.
+She has been awarded grants from the Arthritis Foundation, ACR and UCSF in support of her research examining genetic risk factors for thrombosis (blood clots) in patients with lupus and has presented her work at international meetings, as well as authoring many publications.

-Dr. Kaiser is Board Certified in both Internal Medicine and Rheumatology and is a member of the American College of Physicians, the Arthritis Foundation, and a fellow of the American College of Rheumatology.
+Dr. Kaiser is board certified in both internal medicine and rheumatology and is a member of the American College of Physicians and the Arthritis Foundation and is a fellow of the American College of Rheumatology.
 Dr. Kaiser has experience in all areas of rheumatology and has a special interest in lupus.
 She also speaks French.

 Nicole Thomas, MD, FACR

-Dr. Thomas is a native of Ellicott City, MD and attended the University of Maryland where she earned her B.S. degree in 2004 with majors in Neurobiology and Physiology.
-In 2008 she graduated from the Pennsylvania State University College of Medicine in Hershey, Pennsylvania and then completed her Internal Medicine Residency and Rheumatology Fellowship at Georgetown University Hospital in Washington, DC.
+Dr. Thomas is a native of Ellicott City, Md. and attended the University of Maryland, where she earned her BS degree in 2004 with majors in neurobiology and physiology.
+In 2008, she graduated from the Pennsylvania State University College of Medicine in Hershey, Penn., and then completed her internal medicine residency and rheumatology fellowship at Georgetown University Hospital in Washington, DC.

-Dr. Thomas has received multiple scholarships and awards throughout her academic and medical careers, was elected to the Alpha Omega Alpha Honors Society in November, 2008 and was awarded the William P. Argy Teaching Resident Award in 2011.
-She has coauthored several articles and abstracts, presented research on Systemic Sclerosis at the American College of Rheumatology national meeting in Chicago in November, 2011 and is first author of a manuscript on tuberculous arthritis that has recently been accepted for publication.
+Dr. Thomas has received multiple scholarships and awards throughout her academic and medical careers.
+She was elected to the Alpha Omega Alpha Honor Medical Society in November, 2008 and was awarded the William P. Argy Teaching Resident Award in 2011.
+She has coauthored several articles and abstracts, has presented research on systemic sclerosis at the American College of Rheumatology’s national meeting in Chicago in November, 2011, and is first author of a manuscript on tuberculous arthritis, which has recently been accepted for publication.

 Daniel El-Bogdadi, MD, FACR

-Dr. El-Bogdadi graduated Cum Laude from the University of California, Irvine in 1997 with a B.S. degree in Biological Studies.
-In 2001 he received his Medical Degree from The George Washington University School of Medicine in Washington, DC.
-He completed his Internship and Residency in Internal Medicine at Emory University in Atlanta, Georgia in 2004, and his Rheumatology Fellowship there in 2007.
+Dr. El-Bogdadi graduated cum laude from the University of California, Irvine, in 1997 with a BS degree in biological studies.
+In 2001, he received his medical degree from George Washington University School of Medicine in Washington, DC.
+He completed his internship and residency in internal medicine at Emory University in Atlanta, Ga., in 2004 and his rheumatology fellowship there in 2007.

-From 2004-2005, Dr. El-Bogdadi served as an Instructor of Medicine at Emory University.
-He then practiced Rheumatology for 7 years in the Shenandoah Valley area of Virginia, at both Augusta Health Medical Center and Sentara Rockingham Memorial Hospital.
-In addition, he served on the Board of Directors of Augusta Medical Group.
+From 2004 to2005, Dr. El-Bogdadi served as an instructor of medicine at Emory University.
+He then practiced rheumatology for seven years in the Shenandoah Valley area of Virginia, at both Augusta Health Medical Center and Sentara Rockingham Memorial Hospital.
+In addition, he served on the board of directors of Augusta Medical Group.